K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	The deployment Job log/history is visible to the administrator and all pipeline Contributors, but the Run and Stop buttons can only be seen by Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-4-6'/> 3.2.2.4.4.6.
 Deployment Job Rollback to Current Job
-1. Click “Rollback to Current Job” button on Deployment Job on the Log/History page.
+1. Click the “Rollback to Current Job” button on Deployment Job on the Log/History page.
 ![117]
 2. A window appears to roll back to the current task and allows you to modify Cloud Foundry information and organizational/space input values.
-As an example, set the application name as ‘test-hrjin’ and click “Rollback” button.
+As an example, set the application name as ‘test-hrjin’ and click the “Rollback” button.
 ![118]
 3. Progress Rollback.
 ![119]